-We began KIOSK in New York City in 2005.
-At the time, downtown Manhattan was changing; the interesting, unique places filled with inspiration were quickly disappearing.
-We felt an urge to fill the void.
-We decided to create a place where people could look, learn, touch, and talk about what we were showing while also feeling free to wax on about anything in the world.
+When we first opened, downtown Manhattan was changing; the interesting, unique places filled with inspiration were quickly disappearing.
+We felt an urge to fill the void, to fill a social need.
+We decided to create a place where people could look, learn, touch, and talk about what we were showing, while also feeling free to wax on about anything in the world.

 We share what we collect to encourage every person to go out, meet, talk, learn, see and show.
 You don’t have to travel far; look up, down and around… when you open your eyes fascination is everywhere.